-The status of pantropical spotted dolphins, relative to OSP in the U.S. Atlantic EEZ is unknown.
+The status of pantropical spotted dolphins, relative to OSP in the USA Atlantic EEZ is unknown.
 The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine the population trends for this species.
 Total fishery-related mortality and serious injury for this stock is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
-This is a strategic stock because the average annual fishery-related mortality and serious injury of spotted dolphins would exceed PBR for this stock (if it could be calculated) even if the minimum population estimate for spotted dolphins were exclusively S. attenuata.
+The status of this stock has been changed from strategic to non-strategic because the estimated annual fishery-related mortality and serious injury are below PBR.